 "We're on the third floor of one of the safest buildings in Nuku'alofa and the building was shaking and getting pounded by debris from missing roofs."

-"Wind was blowing and we heard roofing torn and flying over, it was quite scary," NEMO director Leveni Aho said.
+"Wind was blowing and we heard roofing torn and flying over, it was quite scary," NEMO director Leveni Aho told the ABC.

 Hundreds of military personnel were clearing roads and disaster teams were already assessing the damage.

 "We are sending teams to the field now, but it's still raining and still fairly windy," Mr Aho said.

 "So it's going to be some time before we get a quick overview of the damages to the nation."

 Weather experts say Gita shows no signs of abating as the storm continues to head towards Fiji's southern Lau islands.